SrgElephant/Schnucks-Coupon-Applier/README.md

   Note: If using Gmail, https://myaccount.google.com/lesssecureapps must be on for the sender.
 OAuth is not currently implemented.

+  Download sca.py.
 In the folder with sca.py, open a terminal.
 Run

   `python3 sca.py`